smartplaylist/smartplaylist-backend/README.md

 ## Get oAuth token

 After running `get_followed_artists.py` you will be asked to open an URL and paste the URL you were redirected to to obtain the oAuth token.

+Remember, your Spotify Developer application in <https://developer.spotify.com/dashboard/applications> needs to have "Redirect URI" configured and same with `env SPOTIPY_REDIRECT_URI`

 ## API (using PostgREST)